prasadkadam8/react-airline-console/README.md

 ## Steps to explore admin side of the application
 1. login with admin user as you updated in mockdata.js
-2. You can see flight list > Click on <Select> to manage that flight.
+2. You can see flight list > Click on "Select" to manage that flight.
 3. On "Manage Flight Details" page
     - you can see flight fetails
     - update flight details